awsdocs/amazon-chime-administration-guide/doc_source/setup-hardware.md

-# Setting up the hardware<a name="setup-hardware"></a>
+# Setting up the Dolby hardware<a name="setup-hardware"></a>

 Before you proceed, make sure that you have a physical Ethernet network connection and cables\.
-Confirm that your firewall rules enable your Dolby Voice Room Hardware to connect with Amazon Chime\.
+Confirm that your firewall rules enable your Dolby hardware to connect with Amazon Chime\.
 See [Network configuration and bandwidth requirements](network-config.md) for firewall host, port, and protocol requirements\.

+## Setting up Dolby Voice Room<a name="setup-dolby-voice-room"></a>

 The Amazon Chime on Dolby Voice Room hardware consists of three components: the hub, conference phone \(with a small screen\), and camera\.
 Follow these steps to connect them together\.